gamblevore/speedie/Documentation/Perry.md

 Overall...
 Perry is also a very **fast** and light small program.
 Weighing at only 2.1MB on OSX.
 Compare that to Xcode which can be over 21GB, (10000x bigger).
 Incredible that Perry is so small.
 This is because it is made in Speedie, and Speedie writes good programs.

-Perry minds us of the kind of programs you used to like and enjoy maybe 20 years ago... small fast light programs that do a lot... without all the bloat.
+Perry reminds us of the kind of programs you used to like and enjoy maybe 20 years ago... small fast light programs that do a lot... without all the bloat.

 Perry is fast overall.
 Finding is fast, text-editing is fast, autocomplete is fast, clicking on functions to find more info about them, is fast...
 Everything is fast.